ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 **Note**:
 - It's necessary to double check Nvidia Graphics driver supported cuda version.
 Otherwise, we won't be able to use matching version of tensorflow later in this tutorial.
+- You can manually follow the instruction to download and install cuda on your system.
+Go to this link for more info: https://developer.nvidia.com/cuda-downloads .
+- You can get documentation of post installation instruction here: https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#post-installation-actions.
 - If you want to know what does ${PATH:+:${PATH}} mean & how does it work, visit this website: https://unix.stackexchange.com/questions/267506/what-does-pathpath-mean.
 - $LD_LIBRARY_PATH points to the directory where cuda & cudnn dynamic libraries (dll) are loaded.
 These libraries are necessary while running tensorflow in order to use your GPU.
 ## Configuring Latest CUDNN installation: